bizz84/starter_architecture_flutter_firebase/README.md

 I have already witnessed this first-hand with various client projects, where the lack of a formal architecture led to days, weeks - even **months** of extra work.

 Is "architecture" hard?
-How can one find the "right" or "correct" Flutter architecture, among the myriad of possible techniques that have flourished over the last two years?
+How can one find the "right" or "correct" architecture in the ever-changing landscape of front-end development?

 Every app has different requirements, so does the "right" architecture even exist in the first place?